megatank58/oxup/README.md

 ## Installation

-You can download oxup from the [releases page](https://github.com/oxidite/oxup/releases) for your operating system, unzip the download and add the binary to your path.
+You can install oxup by running the commands below or from [github releases](https://github.com/oxidite/oxup/releases), unzip the download and add the binary to your path.

 ### Windows